 Most hotels fall into the mid-range category.
-For between US$50 and 100 for a double, the rooms are self-contained, clean, air-conditioned and perfectly comfortable.
-Room furnishings, from garish to quality, locally-made furniture, vary wildly.
-At the lower end, roughly US$10 and 20 per person, there are some comfortable guesthouses where the service is friendly and personalised and the rooms are basic but clean.
-It’s also possible to find good hotel rooms in this range that have most amenities, including air conditioning.
+For between US$50 and US$100 for a double, the rooms are self-contained, clean, air-conditioned and perfectly comfortable.
+Room furnishings, from garish to quality, locally made furniture, vary wildly.
+At the lower end, roughly US$30–50 per double, there are some comfortable guesthouses where the service is friendly and personalised and the rooms are basic but clean.
+It’s also possible to find some hotel rooms in this range that have most amenities, including air conditioning.

 Most established towns outside of Georgetown have a few lodging options and some are surprisingly nice.
-None could be considered upmarket, but it’s possible to get a perfectly comfortable room with all amenities – television, air conditioning, en-suite bathroom – for around US$30–50 for a double.
-More basic rooms with fans and mosquito nets are US$10–20, and are clean and comfortable enough.
-Don’t overlook the government guesthouses as they are often good value.
+None could be considered upmarket, but it’s possible to get a perfectly comfortable room with all amenities – television, air conditioning, en-suite bathroom – for around US$40–60 for a double.
+More basic rooms with fans and mosquito nets are US$20–30, and are clean and comfortable enough.
+Don’t overlook the government guesthouses recommended in this book, as they are often good value.
 Take note that many of the rock-bottom hotels and guesthouses in small towns have a chance of being frequented by short-term customers and may not be the cleanest places to stay.

 Interior lodges and resorts